Sary332/My_Portfolio/Nashville Housing Data Cleaning/README.md

 This dataset contains information about housing sales in Nashville, TN such as property, owner, sales, and tax information.

 ### Data cleaning procedure.
-1) Standardize Date Format: \n
+1) Standardize Date Format:
        The goal is to ensure uniformity in date representation across the dataset, eliminating variations in date formats that might cause confusion or inaccuracies during analysis.

 Populate Property Address Data: The aim is to fill in missing or incomplete property address data, creating a more complete and accurate dataset for analysis.